Are you looking to set up a campsite business in the UK?

-With such a wealth of diversity, a campsite can be a very eclectic environment and to leverage on this by encouraging respectful, organised interaction is a winner for any site owner.
+With such a wealth of diversity, a campsite can be a very eclectic environment and leveraging this by encouraging respectful, organised interaction is a winner for any site owner.

-If you are complete newbie to the culture, then to get a real grasp on the key success factors (the kind that you might not find by desk research alone) we advise taking the plunge to gather some first hand experience.
+If you are a complete newbie to the culture, then to get a real grasp on the key success factors (the kind that you might not find by desk research alone) we advise taking the plunge to gather some first-hand experience.